Notes on Quantum oscillation for Hatsugai-Kohmoto model: Exact calculation based on exact diagonalization

 where $x-$direction remains to be intact.
 Then, the Hamiltonian reads as $\hat{H}=\sum_{k_{y}}\hat{H}(k_{y})$,

-The above Hamiltonian means that for given momentum $k_{y}$, one can just study the reduced object $\hat{H}(k_{y})$, which is able to be solved in terms of exact diagonolization up to $L_{x}$ sites along $x-$direction (i.e. $j_{x}=1,2...Lx$).
+The above Hamiltonian means that for given momentum $k_{y}$, one can just study the reduced object $\hat{H}(k_{y})$, which is an effective one-dimensional HK model with site-dependent potential $-2t\cos(\Phi j_{x}+k_{y})$.
+In principle, if one is interested in the exact thermodynamics or dynamics of HK model, each Hamiltonian $\hat{H}(k_{y})$ can be solved in terms of exact diagonalization up to $L_{x}$ sites along $x-$direction (i.e. $j_{x}=1,2...L_{x}$).
+Unfortunately, the largest system size which can be diagonalized is about $L_{x}^{max}=16$ and the infinite-ranged HK interaction must reduce the value of $L_{x}^{max}$.

 In Fig.~\ref{fig:4}, we have shown the particle density $n$ versus $\Phi$ for $L_{x}=6$ and $L_{y}=16$.
-However, due to the limited size, particularly the smallness of $L_{x}$, although certain oscillation behavior appears, it is hard to detect clear quantum oscillation and extract its oscillation period and amplitude.
-Therefore, much larger size of $L_{x}$ should be used to explore the true signature of quantum oscillation of HK model. (system with $L_x$ up to $16$ may be calculated in present workstation and it will be explored in our future work)
+However, due to the limited size, particularly the smallness of $L_{x}$, although certain oscillation behavior appears, it is hard to detect clear QO and extract its oscillation period and amplitude.
+Therefore, much larger size of $L_{x}$ should be used to explore the true signature of QO in HK model.
+In this direction, matrix-product-state or density-matrix-renormalization-group algorithm is the method of choice,\cite{Schollwock2005} but one has to be careful since the infinite-ranged HK interaction will introduce non-local long-ranged entanglement between sites, which may invalid the assumption of these sophisticated tools (area-law of entanglement).